 Skip to content

-Note: This column is part of a new semi-regular feature that highlights current events in UIT's network operations group.
+Note: This column is part of a new semi-regular feature that highlights current events in UIT's Core Infrastructure Services group.

 Network News: Campus Backbone cutover complete